I ran my first road race in June 2011 inspired by colleagues and friends.

 The memories of every performance will last a lifetime, along with all my medals and t-shirts I have accumulated.

 Each of my races has taught me valuable lessons about expectation, pacing and perseverance.

 I have proved to myself I can lead a race from the start, compete with top local runners, withstand severe discomfort to record a personal best and even overcome fear to achieve a dream.

-Some races have been preparation for more important efforts, but on some occasions no amount of hard work would generate the success I wanted.
+Some races have been preparation for more important efforts, but on some occasions no amount of hard work would result in the outcome I wanted.

-Ultimately, I have learnt that huge improvements can be made by acknowledging the importance of structured training, and not becoming a slave to technology.
+Ultimately, I have learnt that huge improvements can be made by acknowledging the importance of structured specific training, and not solely focusing on technology.